 In addition, to attract more tradespeople to the platform, Rated People offer £50 of free credit to spend on job leads.
 That credit encourages new tradespeople to test the platform and confirm it’s a viable way to secure new business.
 Once the initial credit is spent, the tradesperson then goes on to use the service as normal, paying a small fee for each job lead they wish to quote on.

 Unfortunately, this introductory offer is open to abuse with a number of opportunistic tradespeople having created multiple accounts with different identities to game the system and claim more free credit.

 "In extreme cases, we identified a small group of dedicated individuals who had set up a very significant number of accounts,” says Grobler.
-“With a tradesperson receiving £50 of credit per new account, plus the fees paid to screening services during the sign up process, we were having a painful bite taken out of our bottom line.
+“With a tradesperson receiving £50 of credit per new account, plus the fees paid to screen services during the signup process, we were having a painful bite taken out of our bottom line.
 We needed to put a stop to it."